Blythswood Hill

-Blythswood Hill, crowned by Blythswood Square, is the wealthiest part of central Glasgow, Scotland.
-It extends from the west edge of Buchanan Street to Gordon Street and Bothwell Street, Charing Cross, Sauchiehall Street and Garnethill.
+Blythswood Hill, crowned by Blythswood Square, is an area of central Glasgow, Scotland.
+Its grid of streets extend from the length of the west side of Buchanan Street to Gordon Street and Bothwell Street, and to Charing Cross, Sauchiehall Street and Garnethill.
 Developed from 1800 onwards, its Georgian and Victorian architecture is a Conservation Area.
-It started as the "Magnificent New Town of Blythswood" becoming a part of the city-centre's business and social life.
+It started as the "Magnificent New Town of Blythswood", becoming a part of the city-centre's business and social life.
+Today, the area forms part of the city's commercial office district.

+History

-After the Reformation the vast Lands of Blythswood were owned by the Glasgow merchant family Elphinstone; one descendant George Elphinstone became an MP of the Scots Parliament.
+After the Reformation the vast Lands of Blythswood, extending west and north to the River Kelvin and south to the River Clyde, were owned by the Glasgow merchant family Elphinstone; one descendant George Elphinstone became an MP of the Scots Parliament.
 Through his daughter it changed to the Douglas-Campbell family during the 17th century.
 Archibald Campbell, whose son became Lord Blythswood, setting about feuing the lands to developers.